gtnguyent/cm523-gtnguyen-project/README.md

 # CM523 Project Starter

 You may use this repo as a 'starter' kit for your project.
 In it you will find...
-- the homepage (index.html) boilerplate with comments/annotations
+- the homepage (index.html) boilerplate with comments/annotations.
-- a styles directory that includes the `normalize.css` reset and your `styles.css` file (write all of your CSS in that file)
+- a styles directory that includes the `normalize.css` reset and your `styles.css` file (write all of your CSS in that file).
-- a scripts directory that includes a `scripts.js` file (where you will write your JS) and a vendor directory where you can include external JS libraries
+- a scripts directory that includes a `scripts.js` file (where you will write your JS).
+You may need to add a vendor directory here where you can include external JS libraries.
-- an images directory (put ALL of your images in this directory)
+- an images directory (put ALL of your images in this directory).

 ## A few notes
 - index.html is your home page -- it is not home.html or anything else!